 Multiple sclerosis (MS) is an autoimmune disease that affects the entire body through the nerves and brain.

 Muscle spasms are one of the most common symptoms of MS. These spasms can be so great they cause constant pain in some people.

 One report found that short-term use of CBD oil could reduce the levels of spasticity a person feels.
 The results are modest, but many people reported a reduction in symptoms.
 More studies on humans are needed to verify these results.

 - Dry Mouth: Dry mouth is sometimes present due to the endocannabinoid system’s inhibition of salivary secretion, which could be as a result of CBD getting involved in the system’s processes.
-Luckily, it is easily manageable by consuming plenty of hydrating fluids before, during and after your CBD consumption, which can also help to prevent dehydration.
 In general, it is important to remember to drink enough water daily, so staying hydrated carries a clear advantage for a variety of reasons.